gillian-guide/gillian-guide.github.io/docs/troubleshooting.en.md

     Install [FusionFix](essential-modding/fusionfix.md) and enable the `FPS limiter` in Settings - Display and set it to 60 FPS.

 ??? info "Game loads directly into the savegame on startup, no menu"
+    You can hold ++lshift++ on boot for when you need the menu.

-    Open :material-file-cog:`GTAIV.EFLC.FusionFix.ini` and change `SkipMenu` to `0` (or go to Settings - Game and change `Skip Menu` to Off).
+    If you want to completely disable the feature off, open :material-file-cog:`GTAIV.EFLC.FusionFix.ini` and change `SkipMenu` to `0` (or go to Settings - Game and change `Skip Menu` to Off).
 If the problem persists, open the :material-file-cog:`ZolikaPatch.ini` and change the setting there.

 ??? info "Game loads endlessly when loading saves | Constantly missing textures | Game shows wrong VRAM value in settings"
     Set the `-availablevidmem` [launch option](../additional-setup/#launch-options) (with a value of up to 3072.0).